WTF is

 How do I know if I have it?

-Getting hepatitis D can trigger symptoms in people who didn’t have any and can worsen the symptoms for people already having them.
+Someone must be living with hepatitis B in order to get hepatitis D. Both hepatitis B and hepatitis D can be contracted at the same time, or someone living with hepatitis B can get hepatitis D. Getting hepatitis D can trigger symptoms in people who didn’t have any and can worsen the symptoms for people who already have them.

 Symptoms may include: